Jonathan the Husky: Jonathan XIV

-Jonathan XIV was born October 5, 2013 in El Dorado, Arkansas.
+Jonathan XIV was born October 5, 2013, in El Dorado, Arkansas.
 He has the more traditional black and white coat, with blue eyes, to reflect UConn's recent change in their mascot logo.

 Jonathan XIII and XIV made joint appearances for several months before the transition was completed.
 After Jonathan XIII's veterinary emergency in late 2019, both Jonathans were again frequently photographed together on XIV's official Facebook page, particularly to build morale on campus during the COVID-19 pandemic.
+Jonathan XIV was officially retired as the mascot on March 3, 2024.

+Jonathan XV

+Jonathan XV was born on April 19, 2023, in Ontario, Canada, and was introduced to campus on June 28, 2023.
+The third mascot to wear a non-all white coat, Jonathan XV is distinct in having a stripe of black fur surrounding his eyes, closely resembling the UConn athletics logo.
+He made appearances alongside Jonathan XIV until the former's official retirement on March 3, 2024.